 From November 23, 2011, when the Circular on Promoting the Standardized Development of Equity Investment Enterprises, or NDRC Circular 2864, was issued, until June 2013, NDRC took main responsibility for supervising and regulating private equity funds, issuing a series of regulations or guidelines.
 However, as a result of regulatory reform in June 2013, CSRC is now in charge of the supervision and regulation of private funds, including but not limited to private equity funds, private securities investment funds, venture capital funds and other forms of private funds.
-Further, CSRC authorized the Asset Management Association of China, or AMAC, to supervise the registration of private fund managers and record filing of private Investment Funds (for Trial Implementation), or the Measures, which became effective as of February 7, 2014, setting forth the procedures and requirements for the registration of private fund managers and record filing of private funds to perform self-regulatory administration of private funds.
+Further, CSRC authorized the Asset Management Association of China, or AMAC, to supervise the registration of private fund managers and record filing of private funds and to perform its self-regulatory role.
+Thus, the AMAC formulated the Measures for the Registration of Private Investment Fund Managers and Filling of Private Investment Funds (for Trial Implementation), or the Measures, which became effective as of February 7, 2014, setting forth the procedures and requirements for the registration of private fund managers and record filing of private funds to perform self-regulatory administration of private funds.
 Currently, CSRC and other competent authorities are drafting the detailed high level supervision regulations applicable to private equity business in China.